Kumi Naidoo

 Kumi Naidoo (born 1965) is a South African human rights and climate justice activist.
-He is the current President of the Fossil Fuel Non-Proliferation Treaty Initiative, a joint diplomatic and civil society campaign to create a treaty to stop fossil fuel exploration and expansion and phase-out existing production in line with the targets of the Paris Climate Agreement, while supporting a just transition to renewable energy.
+He is the current president of the Fossil Fuel Non-Proliferation Treaty Initiative, a joint diplomatic and civil society campaign to create a treaty to stop fossil fuel exploration and expansion and phase-out existing production in line with the targets of the Paris Climate Agreement, while supporting a just transition to renewable energy.

-He was International Executive Director of Greenpeace International (from 2009 through 2015) and Secretary General of Amnesty International (from 2018 through 2019).
+He was International Executive Director of Greenpeace International (from 2009 through 2015) and Secretary General of Amnesty International (from 2018 to 2019).
 Naidoo served as the Secretary-General of CIVICUS, the international alliance for citizen participation, from 1998 to 2008.
 As a fifteen-year old, he organised students in school boycotts against the apartheid regime and its educational system in South Africa.
 Naidoo's activism went from neighbourhood organising and community youth work to civil disobedience with mass mobilisations against the white controlled apartheid government.
 Naidoo is a co-founder of the Helping Hands Youth Organisation.
 He has written about his activism in this period in his memoirs titled Letters to My Mother: The Making of a Troublemaker.
 In the book Naidoo recounts the day of his mother's suicide when he was just 15 and how it became a catalyst for his journey into radical action against the Nationalist Party's apartheid regime.